fwhuesken/customSP500/readme.txt

   - a' = a*b

 **Next steps**

-- add another column next to weight in % with the current weight of each stock that is checked
-- calculate minimum investment in realtime
+- calculate minimum investment in realtime: you know a & b now
+- find smallest weight
+- minimum investment = 1/smallest weight
 - display number of positions, minimum investment in realtime

 - return to flask: key-value pair of symbol and scaled weight: https://stackoverflow.com/questions/58109941/how-to-return-list-of-values-selected-in-dropdown-using-flask-and-html